eamongwalsh/udacity-fe-p4/README.md

 ## Website Performance Optimization portfolio project

-Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
-In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

 ### Part 1:

-a.
-Optimised images starting with the really obvious oversized pizza on the home page!
+1. Optimised images starting with the really obvious oversized pizza on the home page!
-b.
-Inline CSS styles from styles.css
+1. Inline CSS styles from styles.css
-c.
-Add media attribute to print.css to ensure only downloaded for printing
+1. Add media attribute to print.css to ensure only downloaded for printing
-d.
-Minified CSS and JS files using gulp task runner - uglify.
+1. Minified CSS and JS files using gulp task runner - uglify.
 Courtesy of http://julienrenaux.fr/2014/05/25/introduction-to-gulp-js-with-practical-examples/#JS_Minification for tips and tricks.
 Uglify can be installed via npm - see https://www.npmjs.com/package/gulp-uglify for info.

 ### Part 2:

-a.
-Change from absolute positioning to using translate when sliding the background pizzas.
+1. Change from absolute positioning to using translate when sliding the background pizzas.
 Check out http://www.paulirish.com/2012/why-moving-elements-with-translate-is-better-than-posabs-topleft/ for more discussion on this.
-b.
-Optimised loops by taking some calculations out of the loop.
+1. Optimised loops by taking some calculations out of the loop.

-Original Udacity notes
+### Original Udacity notes

 To get started, check out the repository, inspect the code,